praekelt/numi-api/docs/index.rst

   Retrieves the :ref:`summaries <data-team-summary>` of all teams with permissions related to the dialogue with id ``dialogue_id``.

-  This operation is only accessible to the authenticated user if they have :ref:`admin permission <permissions>`, :ref:`project admin
+  Accessible to admins and teams with any of the following permissions:
-  <permissions-project-admin>` permission for the project that contains the
+    - ``org:admin`` for the organization that owns the project under which the dialogue is contained
-  relevant dialogue.
+    - ``project:admin`` for the project under which the dialogue is contained

   .. sourcecode:: http